Kulin nation: History

-Before British colonisation, the tribes spoke five related languages.
-These languages are spoken by two groups: the eastern Kulin group of Woiwurrung–Taungurung, Boonwurrung and Ngurai-illam-wurrung; and the western language group of just Wadawurrung.
+Before British colonisation, the associated tribes spoke five related languages.
+These languages are spoken by two groups: the eastern Kulin group of Woiwurrung–Taungurung, Boonwurrung and Ngurai-illam-wurrung; and the western language groups of Wadawurrung and Djadjawurrung language.

-The central Victoria area has been inhabited for an estimated 42,000 years before European settlement.
-(Note: "There is some evidence to show that people were living in the Maribyrnong River valley, near present day Keilor, about 40,000 years ago."
-(Presland 1997)) At the time of British settlement in the 1830s, the collective populations of the Woiwurrung, Boonwurrung and Wadawurrung tribes of the Kulin nation was estimated to be approximately 725.
+The central Victoria area has been inhabited for at least 31,000 years before European settlement, based on radiocarbon dating of a hearth excavated at the Keilor archaeological site near the Maribyrnong River.
+(Note: Presland (1997) suggests a figure of approximately 40,000 years for Aboriginal habitation of the Maribyrnong River valley near Keilor, though no specific page number has yet been verified: (Presland 1997)) At the time of British settlement in the 1830s, the collective populations of the Woiwurrung, Boonwurrung and Wadawurrung tribes of the Kulin nation was estimated to be approximately 725.
 (Note: Presland describes in some detail the archaeological evidence regarding aboriginal life, culture, food gathering and land management, particularly the period from the flooding of Bass Strait and Port Phillip from about 7–10,000 years ago, up to the European colonisation in the 19th century.
 (Presland 1994)) The Kulin lived by fishing, cultivating murnong (also called yam daisy; Microseris) as well as hunting and gathering, and made a sustainable living from the rich food sources of Port Phillip and the surrounding grasslands.

 Due to the upheaval and disturbances from British settlement from the 1830s on, there is limited physical evidence of the Kulin peoples' collective past.
 However, there are a small number of registered sites of cultural and spiritual significance in the Melbourne area.